What Types of Physical Activity Are Appropriate for Arthritis?

 What Should I Do If I Have Pain When I Exercise?

-Here are some tips to help you manage pain during and after exercise:
+Here are some tips to help you manage pain during and after exercise.
+Remember, talk to your doctor before starting any exercise program:

 - Modify your exercise program by reducing the frequency (days per week) or duration (amount of time each session) until pain improves.